Snap (song)

 "Snap" is a song by Armenian singer Rosa Linn written and composed by Linn, with Larzz Principato, Allie Crystal, Kinetics, Courtney Harrell, and Tamar Kaprelian, and released on 19 March 2022.
 It in the Eurovision Song Contest 2022, where it finished in 20th place with 61 points.

 Following the contest, the song went viral on video sharing service TikTok.
 "Snap" reached the top of the charts in Belgium, and the top ten in Austria, France, Germany, Iceland, Ireland, Italy, Netherlands, Norway, Sweden and Switzerland.
 The song also reached the charts in 23 other music markets, including peaking at number 21 on the UK Singles Chart, making Rosa Linn the highest-charting foreign act from Eurovision 2022 in the UK.
 It also debuted on the US Billboard Hot 100 at number 97 and later peaked at number 67, becoming the second Eurovision song of the 21st century to enter the chart.
+As of May 2026, the song is the second most streamed Eurovision entry on Spotify, behind Duncan Laurence's Arcade.
 The song was later included in Rosa Linn's debut extended play Lay Your Hands Upon My Heart (2023).